The Joint Replacement Center at

 If You are Going Directly Home

 Someone responsible needs to drive you.
-You will receive written discharge instructions concerning medications, physical therapy, activity, etc. Arrangements for equipment will have been done by Case Management.
+You will receive written discharge instructions concerning medications, physical therapy, activity, etc. Arrangements for equipment will have been done by Case Management/discharge planner.

 If You are Going to a Sub-Acute Rehab (Skilled Nursing) Facility

-The decision to go home or to sub-acute rehab will be made collectively by you, the case manager, your surgeon, your physical therapist and your insurance company.
-Every attempt will be made to have this decision finalized in advance but may be delayed until the day of discharge.
+The decision to go home or skilled nursing will be made collectively by you, the case manager, your surgeon, your physical therapist and your insurance company.

-We will help you arrange for transportation.
-Transfer papers will be completed by nursing staff.
-Either your primary care physician or one of our hospitalists will be caring for you in consultation with your surgeon.
+We will arrange for transportation.
 Expect to stay for approximately one week, based upon your progress.
-Upon discharge home, instructions will be given to you by the sub-acute rehab staff.
+Upon discharge home, instructions will be given to you by the skilled nursing staff.

-Please remember that sub-acute stays must be approved by your insurance company.
-A patient’s stay in a sub-acute rehab facility must be done in accordance with guidelines established by Medicare/private insurance.
-Although you may desire to go to sub-acute when you are discharged, your progress will be monitored by your insurance company while you are in the hospital.
-Upon evaluation of your progress, you will either meet the criteria to benefit from sub-acute rehab or your insurance company may recommend that you return home with other care arrangements.
+Upon evaluation of your progress, you will either meet the criteria to benefit from skilled nursing or your insurance company may recommend that you return home with other care arrangements.
 Therefore, it is important for you to make alternative plans preoperatively for care at home.

-In the event sub-acute rehab is not approved by your insurance company, you can always go to sub-acute rehab and pay privately.
+In the event skilled nursing is not approved by your insurance company, you can always pay privately.

-Please keep in mind that the majority of our patients do well and don’t meet the guidelines to qualify for sub-acute rehab.
-Also keep in mind that insurance companies do not become involved in "social issues," such as lack of caregiver, animals, etc. These are issues you will have to address before admission.
+Please keep in mind that the majority of our patients do well and don’t meet the guidelines to qualify for skilled nursing.
+Also keep in mind that insurance companies do not become involved in “social issues,” such as lack of caregiver, animals, etc. These are issues you will have to address before admission.

 Please feel free to contact us if you have any questions (423)431-6937